ztyyLV/web-twain-docs/getstarted/hardware.md

 * TWAIN is supported on Microsoft Windows, Linux, and macOS X. However, based on our experience and the experience of many customers, TWAIN only works well on Windows.
 On Linux, [SANE](#sane-scanners) is the better and preferred alternative; on macOS, [ICA](#ica-scanners) is the better and preferred alternative.

 * TWAIN is actively maintained by the non-profit [TWAIN Working Group](https://www.twain.org/).
-Members of the group consists of scanner vendors and imaging software vendors, including FUJITSU, Panasonic, Epson, HP, ExactCODE, LEADTOOLS, and of course, Dynamsoft.
+Members of the group consist of scanner vendors and imaging software vendors, including FUJITSU, Panasonic, Epson, HP, ExactCODE, LEADTOOLS, and of course, Dynamsoft.

 * TWAIN is [the most commonly used protocol](https://www.twain.org/why-twain/) for image capturing and processing.
-Almost all scanners on the market come with a TWAIN driver and are supported by TWAIN applications like `DWT` .
+Almost all scanners on the market come with a TWAIN driver and are supported by TWAIN applications like `DWT`.

 See more: [How to use TWACKER to check if your device is TWAIN Compliant?]({{site.indepth}}faqs/troubleshooting/How-to-use-TWACKER-to-check-if-your-device-is-TWAIN-Compliant.html)